twosigma/fastfreeze/README.md

 * **Low overhead**: FastFreeze needs less than 100MB of memory to perform a checkpoint or a restore.
 This memory headroom must be reserved in the container in addition to what the application uses.
-Note that the standard S3 and GCS uploaders (`aws s3` and `gsutil`) tend to use a lot of memory (500MB) due to the fact that they are written in Python and use large buffers.
-In the future, we plan to open-source our custom uploaders that can be used with FastFreeze.
+Note that the standard AWS S3 uploader (`aws s3`) tends to use a lot of memory (500MB) because it is written in Python and uses generous buffers.
+However, when using Google Cloud Storage, FastFreeze uses a bundled fast and memory efficient uploader, [gcsthin](https://github.com/twosigma/gcsthin), which uses 10MB of memory.

 * **Compression**: Checkpoint images can be compressed on the fly with lz4 or zstd.
 Setting the `--cpu-budget` option when checkpointing provides ways to